 4. In the event that there is clear market demand and no significant overlap with an existing specialism, the Committee will appoint an accreditation panel.

-5. The Accreditation Panel shall be comprised of a convenor and a minimum of five other members.
+5. The accreditation panel shall be comprised of a convener and a minimum of five other members.

 6. The Committee will seek to ensure that the accreditation panel includes representatives of the signatories and also individuals who may be interested in becoming accredited in the area of specialism who were not party to the original application.